mandolyte/csv-utils/README.md

 # csv-utils
 Split (rows and columns), sort, search, edit, pivot, and obfuscate CSV files

+There is also a recursion utility which given a CSV file as a "database" and a starting value will output a hierarchy.
+See below for details and limitations.

 ## Splitcsv
 Use the -help argument to show:
 ```